 Q8) What if I’m experiencing a financial hardship due to COVID-19 and owe a debt to VA, is there any relief for me?

-DMC encourages Veterans and family members affected by COVID-19 who have a VBA benefit and need temporary financial relief to contact the DMC at 1-800-827-0648 to request assistance.
-You may be able to establish an extended repayment plan without the submission of additional financial documentation.
-This debt relief flyer has additional information.
+DMC encourages students affected by COVID-19 who have a VBA benefit and need financial relief to contact the DMC at 1-800-827-0648 to request assistance.
+You can also visit https://www.va.gov/manage-va-debt/ for more information.

 If you have questions about your specific circumstance, please contact the Education Call Center at: 1-888-442-4551 between 8 a.m. and 7 p.m.
 Eastern Time, Monday-Friday, or submit your question electronically.
 Students and School Certifying Officials calling from outside the United States can call 001-918-781-5678 during business hours, 8 a.m. - 7 p.m.
 EST Monday - Friday.
 This is not a toll-free number, but the caller will be routed to the next available customer service representative.